abhiramavarma/TestGenius/README.md

 2. **"Invalid JSON response" error**:
    - The Gemini API might be experiencing issues
-   - Try rephrasing your DSL question
+   - Try rephrasing your DSA question
    - Check your internet connection

 3. **Port already in use**: